michaellgans/holbertonschool-printf/README.md

 [PRINTF REPOSITORY FILES](https://github.com/michaellgans/holbertonschool-printf)

-		- Once downloaded you can add these files to your own set of libraries in order to use our version of printf.
+		- Once downloaded you can add these files to your own set of libraries in order to use this version of printf.

+		- After files are placed in whatever project your wanting to use it in you can compile it by using the following:

+			gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format *.c

+		- Link the function...

+		- Use the function...

 *******************************